Ford Mustang SVT Cobra: Drivetrain

 The Borg-Warner World Class T-5 transmission received an internal upgrade compared to the standard World Class T-5.
-This consisted of custom gearing 1–3 (which were reduced by 10% and hardened) while 4th/5th (hardened) gear was the same as standard T-5s found in the LX/GTs.
+This consisted of custom gearing for the first to third gears (which were reduced by 10% and hardened) while the fourth and fifth (hardened) gear was the same as standard T-5s found in the LX/GTs.
 The holding capacity of the Cobra's clutch was increased by way of a higher clamping force pressure plate using the same 10-inch diameter as the GT/LX.